BasedLinux/bsd/doc/manual/source/language/types.md

 > **Note**
 >
-> The Nix language assumes that all input files will remain _unchanged_ while evaluating a Nix expression.
+> The Bsd language assumes that all input files will remain _unchanged_ while evaluating a Bsd expression.
-> For example, assume you used a file path in an interpolated string during a `nix repl` session.
+> For example, assume you used a file path in an interpolated string during a `bsd repl` session.
-> Later in the same session, after having changed the file contents, evaluating the interpolated string with the file path again might not return a new [store path], since Nix might not re-read the file contents.
+> Later in the same session, after having changed the file contents, evaluating the interpolated string with the file path again might not return a new [store path], since Bsd might not re-read the file contents.
 > Use `:r` to reset the repl as needed.

 [store path]: @docroot@/store/store-path.md